afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

   A voltage divider may accommodate two buttons into a single wire, but no more.
 This conclusion came from experimentation.
   Unlike voltage ladders, a voltage divider is able to detect any combination of buttons pushed at the same time.

   Different resistors may be used, but they have to be tested.
 As a rule of thumb, each pull-up resistor should duplicate the impedance of the previous one.
-This voltage divider can be built using 1Kohms resistors only:
+This voltage divider can be built using 1 Kohms resistors only:

   ![Voltage divider for 2 push buttons using 1K resistors](./pictures/VDivider2Buttons1K.png)